Inferring the Thermal History of the Intergalactic Medium from the Properties of the Hydrogen and Helium Lyman-alpha Forest: Introduction

 Understanding how reionization occurred, the nature of the early sources that drove it, the thermal history and fine-grained properties of hydrogen gas in the cosmic web, and how to extract crucial information on the cosmological model from observations of \Lya\ absorption are among the most important open questions in cosmology and key science drivers for numerous major new instruments and facilities.
-The promise of the \Lya\ forest for constraining cosmological physics including the nature of dark matter and dark energy has motivated in part the construction of the Dark Energy Spectroscopic Instrument \citep{desi2016a}, which measures absorption line spectra backlit by nearly a million quasars at $z>2$.
+The promise of the \Lya\ forest for constraining cosmological physics including the nature of dark matter and dark energy has motivated in part the construction of the Dark Energy Spectroscopic Instrument \citep{desi2016a}, which measures absorption line spectra backlit by nearly a million quasars at $z>2$, and the WEAVE survey \citep{Pieri+2016} which will observe more than 400,000 high-redshift quasars at $z>2$.
 Interpreting such observations requires detailed cosmological hydrodynamical simulations that cover an extensive range of uncertain photoionization and photoheating histories and consistently maintain high resolution throughout a statistically representative sub-volume of the Universe.

 This paper extends research efforts directly focused on advancing the state-of-the-art in modeling the IGM physical structure in cosmological simulations while still achieving high computational efficiency, thereby providing higher fidelity physical models for interpreting \Lya\ forest data.
 In \citet{villasenor2021a} we introduced the Cholla IGM Photoheating Simulations (CHIPS) to investigate how different photoheating histories and cosmological parameters impact the structure of the forest.
 Here, we use a massive suite of more than 400 CHIPS simulations to study the IGM at a resolution of 49$h^{-1}$ ckpc maintained over ($50h^{-1}$ cMpc)$^3$ volumes.
 Performed with the GPU-native MPI-parallelized code {\it Cholla} \citep{schneider2015a}, these simulations span different amplitudes and peak redshifts of the \HI\ and \HeII\ photoionization and photoheating rates.